go4retro/Nu6550/README.md

 # Nu6550

-Replacement for the MOD 6550 1kbx4 SRAM using modern components.
+Replacement for the MOS 6550 1kbx4 SRAM using modern components.

 ## Introduction